-This manual is intended to be a comprehensive guide to the installation of the Marvair® MAA family of vertical packaged heat pumps.
+This manual is intended to be a comprehensive guide to the installation of Marvair® wall mount vertical packaged heat pumps.
 It contains installation, troubleshooting, maintenance, warranty, and application information.
 The information contained in this manual is to be used by the installer as a guide only.
 This manual does not supersede or circumvent any applicable national or local codes.
 For information on the efficiency, cooling and heating performance, please refer to the Product Data Sheets.
 The most current version of all literature can be found on our website at www.Marvair.com.